-At the undergraduate level, the breadth and depth of topics covered in CSE degrees will depend on the specific degree focus.
-However, the following high-level topics are important content for an undergraduate program: \begin{enumerate} \item Foundations in mathematics and statistics, including calculus, linear algebra, mathematical analysis, ordinary and partial differential equations, applied probability, and discrete mathematics \item Simulation and modeling, including conceptual, data-based, and physics-based models, use of simulation tools, and assessment of computational models \item Computational methods and numerical analysis, including errors, solutions of systems of linear and nonlinear equations, Fourier analysis, interpolation, regression, curve fitting, optimization, numerical differentiation and integration, Monte Carlo methods, numerical methods for ODEs, and numerical methods for PDEs \item Computing skills, including compiled high-level languages, algorithms (numerical and nonnumerical), elementary data structures, analysis of algorithms and their implementation, parallel programming, scientific visualization, awareness of computational complexity and cost, and use of good software engineering practices including version control \end{enumerate} Feedback from the community has noted an increasing demand for CSE graduates trained at the bachelor's level, with particular note of the increased opportunities at small- and medium-sized companies.
+{\bf Undergraduate education.} At the undergraduate level, the breadth and depth of topics covered in CSE degrees depends on the specific degree focus.
+However, the following high-level topics are important content for an undergraduate program: \begin{enumerate} \item Foundations in mathematics and statistics, including calculus, linear algebra, mathematical analysis, ordinary and partial differential equations, applied probability, stochastic processes, and discrete mathematics \item Simulation and modeling, including conceptual, data-based, and physics-based models, use of simulation tools, and assessment of computational models \item Computational methods and numerical analysis, including errors, solutions of systems of linear and nonlinear equations, Fourier analysis, interpolation, regression, curve fitting, optimization, numerical differentiation and integration, Monte Carlo methods, statistical inference, numerical methods for ODEs, and numerical methods for PDEs \item Computing skills, including compiled high-level languages, algorithms (numerical and nonnumerical), elementary data structures, analysis of algorithms and their implementation, parallel programming, scientific visualization, awareness of computational complexity and cost, and use of good software engineering practices including version control \end{enumerate} Feedback from the community has noted an increasing demand for CSE graduates trained at the bachelor's level, with particular note of the increased opportunities at small- and medium-sized companies.
 A report from the SIAM Working Group on CSE Undergraduate Education further develops foundations for directions in undergraduate CSE education \cite{education2011undergraduate}.